-Laser & IPL Photorejuvenation refers to procedures using light photons to rejuvenate skin, without injuring the skin surface.
-In contrast, laser resurfacing does injure the outer skin surface and will have a longer recovery period.
+Laser & IPL Photorejuvenation refers to procedures using light photons to rejuvenate skin.
+This does not injure the skin’s surface.
+In contrast, laser resurfacing does injure the outer skin surface, and has a longer recovery period.

-Laser photo rejuvenation is used on sun-damaged skin to even out skin discolouration, texture, pigmentation, broken capillaries, facial rosacea or redness and poikiloderma of Civatte (red neck/ chest).
+Laser photo rejuvenation is used on sun-damaged skin to even out a range of skin issues, such as:

-It can also be used as an adjunct to other rejuvenation procedures, such as laser resurfacing, medical needling, microdermabrasion and dermal fillers.
+It also compliments other rejuvenation procedures, such as laser resurfacing, medical needling, microdermabrasion and dermal fillers.

-Laser light penetrates deep into the skin (the dermis) where the heat stimulates new collagen and collagen remodelling.
-Further, small blood vessels and pigmentation also absorb the laser light leading to the clearance or fading of red capillaries and pigmentation.
+Laser light penetrates deep into the skin (the dermis).
+Heat from the laser stimulates new collagen and collagen remodelling.
+Small blood vessels and pigmentation also absorb the laser light.
+This leads to the clearance or fading of red capillaries and pigmentation.

 Generally, redness and swelling will last from a few hours to a few days.
-The laser/IPL handpiece cools the skin as the treatment proceeds, protecting the outer skin but allowing heating of the dermis layer.
+The laser/IPL handpiece cools the skin as the treatment proceeds.
+This protects the epidermis while allowing the dermis to be heated.
 This reduces the risk of skin blistering or crusting afterwards.

-As the response to the laser treatment will vary for each individual, it is difficult to accurately predict individual responses before starting laser treatment.
+The response to the laser treatment varies for each individual.
+It is difficult to accurately predict individual responses before starting laser treatment.

-Most people will see improvement in the removal of larger veins and freckles within 2 weeks of having the first treatment.
-Deeper background redness and discolouration will take 2-3 treatments to see significant improvement.
-This is because the treatments have a cumulative effect and, therefore, it is important to repeat the treatment at the recommended intervals.
-The total number of treatments required to achieve the desired results will be between 2-6 sessions spaced 2-4 weeks apart.
-Where the desired results are not achieved more specialised laser treatments may be recommended.
+Most people will see improvement in the removal of veins and freckles within 2 weeks of their first treatment.
+Deeper redness and discolouration will take 2-3 treatments to see significant improvement.
+Since the treatments have a cumulative effect, it’s important to repeat treatment at the advised intervals.
+The total number of treatments required to achieve the desired results is between 2-6 sessions spaced 2-4 weeks apart.
+Where desired results are not achieved, more specialised laser treatments may be advised.

 Some individuals may see redness and swelling of the treated area lasting longer than expected.
-In all cases where this has occurred, it settled within 2 weeks.
+This will settle within two weeks.
 Scattered brown crusts may occur, particularly after treating darker pigmentation areas.
 These will peel off by the end of the second week.
-A poor or slow response to the treatment may require a greater number of treatments than initially assessed, or may indicate the need to change to more specialised laser treatments.
+A poor or slow response to the treatment may require a greater number of treatments than initially assessed.
+Alternatively, this may indicate the need to change to more specialised laser treatments.

 At Áda Aesthetic Medicine, only experienced doctors do all consultations and all laser/IPL treatments.
 No ‘laser technicians’ or nurses are used at any Áda clinic.

-Overall, patients find the treatment relatively painless with just an occasional sting or sharp pin-prickle sensation.
-Where an individual finds the treatment too uncomfortable, a local anaesthetic may be used to numb the area.
+Overall, patients find the treatment relatively painless.
+An occasional sting or sharp pin-prickle sensation is not uncommon, though completely tolerable.
+If the treatment too uncomfortable, a local anaesthetic can be used to numb the area.